thaisacs/pem-tester/README.md

 ### Installing

 To build PEM-TESTER, you are going to need g++8.3.0 or later with C++17 support, CMake 3.13.4 or later, and LLVM 7.0.
-After installing all dependencies, it is a simple cmake/make usage
+After installing all dependencies, it is a simple cmake/make usage:

 ```
 mkdir build